The Making of 'Mary Poppins

 In the first and best on-screen portrayal of James Dean, Stephen McHattie is mesmerizing in the title role.
 Apart from the easily recognised character traits, McHattie manages to capture Dean's restless energy, which made his acting seem so immediate.

 A scene in which James Dean has to constantly remind a female fan that he is not Cal Trask (his character from East of Eden) provides a glimpse of the fanaticism that surrounded the star's life and death.
-It is perhaps ironic then that one comes away from this film feeling that they truly seen the ‘real’ James Dean.
+It is perhaps ironic then that one comes away from this film feeling that they have truly seen the ‘real’ James Dean.

 Despite serving as both producer and screenwriter of this film, William Bast later claimed that the book on which it was based omitted details “that the law and my faint heart hadn’t allow me to commit to print back in 1956.”
 Thirty years after this film’s original airing (and fifty years after James Dean’s death) he wrote ‘Surviving James Dean', in which he stated that their friendship had included some sexual intimacy.